hsm_greatest_failed_art.epI

 Hi stranger,

-My hope is that you feel a little more Free, a little more confident in your human ability.
-Life is very hard, and it gets harder everyday.
-Have no fear, just a new way of seeing.
+I know that was long, but since you made it here—I know you listened to me.
+My hope is that you feel revived, a little more Free, a little more confident in your human ability.
+Life is very hard, and it’s going to get harder everyday.

 (From the series Great Ideas of Western Man)